scidsg/hushline-docs/src/prereqs/raspberrypi.md

 On a Mac, open Spotlight search by pressing CMD + Space.
 Enter "Terminal" and select the application with the same name.

-Enter `ssh hush@hushline.local`, and when prompted, enter the password you created in the first step.
+Enter `ssh hush@hushline.local`, and when prompted, enter the password you created in the second step.

 <img src="../img/21-terminal-login.png">